Land Command

-Land Command (or 'HQ Land') was a military command and part of the structure of the British Army from 1995 to 2008.
+Land Command (or 'HQ Land') was a military command and formation and part of the structure of the British Army from 1995 to 2008.
 Its headquarters was at Erskine Barracks, at Fugglestone St Peter, some four kilometres northwest of Salisbury in Wiltshire.

 It assumed control of virtually all Army combat and combat support troops on 1 April 1995.
 Three major exceptions were Cyprus, the Falklands Islands, and Northern Ireland, where the General Officer Commanding reported to the Secretary of State for Northern Ireland for operations in support of the civil power.

 Predecessors

 Discussion was underway within the Ministry of Defence by 1967 to create a proposed Army Strategic Command.

 The headquarters, abbreviated as STRATCO, was established on 1 April 1968 in the wake of the government's decision, announced in January of that year, to withdraw all British troops from bases east of Suez.
 In future Britain's defence efforts would be concentrated 'mainly in Europe and the North Atlantic area'.
 Its major task was to direct the strategic reserves of the British Army; its headquarters was formed from HQ Southern Command at Erskine Barracks near Fugglestone (Wilton, Wiltshire).
 The first Commander-in-chief of the new Command was Lieutenant General Sir John Mogg KCB, CBE, DSO, (previously Commander-in-chief, Southern Command), who described the reasoning behind its formation as being: "to raise the standard and training of field force units to ensure any force sent abroad is correctly prepared, equipped and mounted to carry out its task speedily and successfully".

 STRATCO commanded most of the UK-based field forces for all matters except local administration.

 The command's tasks outside the British Isles were: